SLCJI Citizen Journalism Showcase

 Created with initial funding from a St. Lawrence University Innovation Grant, the SLCJI is a unique collaboration among four local media and citizen journalism organizations that bring a range of professional, citizen journalism, and citizen science experience to the project: Weave News, North Country Public Radio, The Hill News, and Nature Up North.

-For individuals selected to participate in 2018-19, the project will begin with an intensive workshop to be held on the SLU campus on the weekend of September 21-22, 2018.
-The workshop, ***which will also be open to the general public***, will feature presentations and training sessions led by outside experts and members of the four local media organizations.
-Participants will then spend several months carrying out their local journalism projects before presenting their work at a public symposium to be held in April.
+The project will begin with an intensive workshop held on the SLU campus on the weekend of September 21-22, 2018.
+The workshop featured presentations and training sessions led by outside experts and members of the four local media organizations.
+Participants then began carrying out their local journalism projects, which will be presented at a public celebration to be held in April.

 this launch event will provide a chance for our first cohort of SLCJI investigative storytellers to receive feedback on their story ideas and training in the techniques needed to carry them out. in the spirit of community-based journalism, ***all of these events are free and open to the public***. please join us!